 - seek advice on alignment and readiness from the Advancement team

-- access grants consultancy and coaching support through the Research Office.
+- access the valuable grants consultancy and coaching support through the Research Office.

-As not every idea is suited to foundation funding, early guidance can help focus your effort in the areas where it has the greatest chance of success.
+As not every idea is suited to foundation funding, early guidance can help focus your efforts in the areas where you have the greatest chance of success.

 What’s next?